kenybapin/kubernetes-cluster-vagrant-ansible/README.md

 - Then, reboot your machine.

 ***Windows (WSL2)***
-unfortunately, WSL2 and Hyper-V are not compatible with Vagrant.<br>
+- Unfortunately, WSL2 and Hyper-V are not compatible with Vagrant.<br>
-Workaround :
+- Workaround :
--- Downgrade to virtualbox 6.0
+  - Downgrade to virtualbox 6.0
--- Disable WSL2 and revert to WSL1
+  - Disable WSL2 and revert to WSL1

 **2. Check** : In your HOME dir, create a new VirtualBox VM
 ```bash